Scott Hogan: Woodley Sports

-F.C.
-Halifax Town
+FC Halifax Town

-Hogan signed with Northern Premier League Premier Division club F.C.
-Halifax Town in November 2010 and linked up with his brother Liam.
+Hogan signed with Northern Premier League Premier Division club FC Halifax Town in November 2010 and linked up with his brother Liam.
 He made his debut in a West Riding County Cup second round match against Barnoldswick Town on 15 December and scored the second goal in a 5–0 victory.
 On 10 January 2011, Hogan featured in a 3–0 Northern Premier League Challenge Cup third round win over Bradford Park Avenue, but his inclusion in the team caused Halifax's expulsion from the competition, as he was cup-tied after appearing for Woodley Sports in the competition earlier in the season.
 Hogan slowly broke into the league squad and the Shaymen finished the 2010–11 season as Northern Premier League Premier Division champions, which promoted the club to the Conference North for the 2011–12 season.

 In August 2011, Hogan joined Northern Premier League First Division North club Mossley on loan.
 He made his debut on the opening day of the 2011–12 season, scoring in a 2–1 defeat to Ossett Townm and made three further appearances before returning to Halifax.
 Hogan made his first Halifax appearance of the 2011–12 season on 29 August, as a 77th-minute substitute for Lee Gregory in a 0–0 draw with Boston United.
 He fell out of favour and made a handful of further appearances before leaving The Shay in late December.
 Hogan made 22 appearances and scored four goals during just over a year with F.C.
 Halifax.